What is the different between a daylily and a garden lily?

 Plants are shipped UPS-Ground or FedEx Ground, which takes 2 to 3 days to arrive to most continental US destinations.
 Shipments to the west coast may take an additional day or two.

 If an email address is provided, the shipment tracking number will be included in the email confirmation sent at shipment.

 Shipping is generally free.

 How soon will my plants be shipped?

 Paid orders placed by 12:00 pm on Tuesday, as a general rule of thumb, will be shipped the following Monday or Tuesday, subject to weather and backlog.
 Orders received in March, April and May can anticipate a one to two week delay due to volume.
-Special shipping information should be referenced in the Notes section provided during the Checkout process.
-Subject to hardiness zone, orders are shipped in the sequence received.
+Special shipping instructions should be directed to FedEx or UPS after receipt of the tracking number.

 When is your shipping season?

 Many plants can be shipped year-round upon request.
 We start shipping most plants in March, depending on the destination zone and weather.
 Contact us for any special shipping requests or times.

 Weather conditions or plant type may affect the anticipated shipping schedule.
 Some plants may not be available until mid-April, depending on the weather.
 Plant orders shipped at different times or to multiple addresses will be subject to additional shipping charges.

 Due to hot weather conditions, we may limit shipment of any plant items mid-June through mid-August.